Annual casualty report

 - highlight the activities that road safety professionals have carried out to reduce road deaths and injuries in Derby and Derbyshire

-- provide analysis of the types of crashes that are occurring in different parts of the county - the report features sections on every district and borough council area in Derbyshire as well as the area covered by Derby City Council.
+- provide analysis of the types of collisions that are occurring in the county and in Derby City - the report features sections on different casualty classes.

 The analysis in the report will help road safety professionals to decide what they need to do to prevent road deaths and injuries in the future.

-Details of our road casualty figures for 2015:
+Details of our road casualty figures in our area for 2020:

 Car users make up the largest group of killed or seriously injured casualties.
-That's why road safety education and policing in Derbyshire focuses heavily on the 'fatal four' behaviours:
+That's why road safety education and policing in Derbyshire focuses heavily on the fatal 4 behaviours:

 - drink or drug driving

-The casualty report also identifies three 'priority' groups that the county council needs to focus on in order to reduce road deaths and injuries in the future:
+The casualty report also identifies 3 priority groups that we need to focus on in order to reduce road deaths and injuries in the future: